Contents

 Are RRSPs Worth it?

 If you earn a yearly salary of $50,000 or less, then an RRSP might not be the best option available to you.
-This is because your tax savings will drop significantly as well as your allotted contribution amount.
+This is because your tax savings will drop significantly, as will your allotted contribution amount.
 In this case, a TFSA (Tax Free Savings Account) may be a better choice.

 Withdrawing RRSPs